UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Ask jojo, ceroba, Obvi, etc about their opinions on this.

+- Nerf the activations-cap from 40 -> 20

+- Create/add steam-broadcast assets

 ## =============================
 ## TODO:
 ## =============================

-- Nerf the activations-cap from 40 -> 20

-- Create/add steam-broadcast assets

-- payment for robostreamer

-- Make knight-glove and Up-glove look a bit different (change the fingers?)

-- Activator-items: They all look too similar

 - There should be a legendary cat:
 catcat: Earns +2 points for every other cat on the board